kvnandula04/jekyll-now/_posts/2020-05-10-how-to-make-time-for-what-matters.md

 When you build and allocate a lot of time to one particular task, you can really get quality out of it.

 ## Becoming a Morning Person <br />
-When you wake up early with a task that you know you want to do, it provides a motivation to power yourself to wake up early.
+ - When you wake up early with a task that you know you want to do, it provides a motivation to power yourself to wake up early. <br />
+ - Staring at a screen immeditely before sleep can be super disruptive before you go to bed.
+If you wanna wake up early, first thing you have to do is sleep early.
+And to do this, you have to set a time to put away your devices so that you aren't distracted. <br />